zhubiii/FromTheMuses/README.md

 integrated ecosystem, meaning that we can use storage, databases, network traficking, all through the same platform, the cost, and the high use of AWS in industry already.

 ### Initial Design Proccess
-The first steps of tackling this project were to map out, conceptually, what the ideal final product would look like.
+The next steps of tackling this project were to map out, conceptually, what the ideal final product would look like.
 The client, Dr. Ann Morgan, and I would meet once a week where she would provide sketches for each desired page of the website.
 From there I would implement the requested pages to present at the following weeks meeting.

 First client markups             |  Implementation of client's design :-------------------------:|:-------------------------:
 <img src="docImages/homepage_design.png" alt="first markup of homepage UI" height="300" width="500" /> | <img src="docImages/homepage.png" alt="implemented markup of homepage" width="500" height="300"/>
 <img src="docImages/landing_page_mockup.png" alt="first markup of landing page UI" height="300" width="500" /> | <img src="docImages/landing_page.png" alt="implemented markup of landing page" width="500" height="300"/>

+### Testing/Deployment/Maintenance
+Instead of waiting until the final product was done to release it, I instead made the decision to do a continuous deployment approach.
+This "Agile" like mindset, has many pros which include getting user/client feedback in steps, being able to make changes along the way that won't lead to a dependency nightmare, and keeping stakeholders happy by allowing them to see the progress made each week.

+Currently this project is in the latter half of the software development lifecycle as I am working still to push, test, and integrate features into the site.
+We have been able to get lots of user feedback and fix issues along the way.

 ## Credits
 This project was envisioned and directed by Dr. Ann Morgan <morgan.ann@gmail.com> | <fromthemuses.db@gmail.com>